davidji99/terraform-provider-herokux/docs/resources/oauth_authorization.md

 * `description` - `<string>` Set a custom authorization description.

 -> **IMPORTANT!**
-Modifying any of the attributes above sans `description` will result in a recreation.
+Modifying any of the attributes above sans `description` will result in a resource recreation.

 ## Attributes Reference